joewildish/pgutl/README.md

 ## function: populate

 Populate a schema with data from its shadow.
-Population is done in manner such that minimal work is done (no superflour UPDATES, for example), referential integrity is maintained, and can be performed as a normal transaction. e.g.:
+Population is done in manner such that minimal work is done (no superfluous UPDATES, for example), referential integrity is maintained, and can be performed as a normal transaction. e.g.:

-    [local] joe@joe=# -- foo tables are empty
+    [local] joe@joe=# -- the foo tables are empty [local] joe@joe=# select 'r' as t, count(*) from foo.r union
+                      select 's', count(*) from foo.s
+                      union
-    [local] joe@joe=# select 'r' as t, count(*) from foo.r union select 's', count(*) from foo.s union select 't', count(*) from foo.t order by 1;
+                      select 't', count(*) from foo.t order by 1;
     ┌───┬───────┐
     │ t │ count │
     ├───┼───────┤